-PEGI stands for Pan-European Game Information, actually a more detailed rating system than that used by ESRB, (Entertainment Software Ratings Board) which basically only rates for sex and violence.
+PEGI (see www.pegi.info) is Pan-European Game Information, actually a more detailed rating system than that used by ESRB, (Entertainment Software Ratings Board) which basically only rates for sex and violence.
 The PEGI system also includes flags for drug abuse, racism, and gambling.
 Rumor has it PEGI may currently be studying the feasibility of a flag for "sexist attitudes and/or exploitation of women".

 To quote from the PEGI website, "The PEGI system was developed and based on existing systems in Europe.
 In the drafting of the PEGI assessment form and the shaping of the system organisation, society representatives such as consumers, parents and religious groups have been largely involved."

 Oh great, religious groups, isn't that a delightful kettle of fish?
 You can bet that no pagans were invited to sit on that panel, and I severely doubt that much input from Islamic clergy went into the final mix.
 Can you imagine the nightmare of trying to reconcile computer games with the sharia?
-Can we pause a moment to boggle at the thought of World of Warcraft or City of Heroes with all the female characters in burqa?
+(Sharia is traditional Islamic law, essentially unchanged since the time of the Prophet Mohammed, 1400 years ago).
+With all due respect for Islam, Islamic Women, and the Prophet of God (PBUH), can we pause for a moment to snicker at the thought of World of Warcraft, (or any other popular MMOG), with all the female characters in burqa?

 As an aside, how are they going to handle this when Turkey becomes a full member of the EU?